Skip to main content

 The institute reports a minimal number of complaints handled by the JTC since 2018.
 These cases either received verbal warnings or a letter of reprimand.

-The CCPAP focused its activities on promoting the SMO 6 requirements to the JTC and raising awareness of the JTC’s investigative processes and possible disciplinary sanctions.
+The CCPAP has focused its activities on promoting the SMO 6 requirements to the JTC and raising awareness of the JTC’s investigative processes and possible disciplinary sanctions.
 To support the incorporation of the missing SMO 6 requirements, the CCPAP created a special commission on Research, Development & Innovation to promote the best practices to the JTC and support the implementation process.
 The commission developed specific research that will offer JTC the information, analysis, and tools required to strengthen its I&D mechanism for the profession.

 • SMO 7: International Financial Reporting Standards

-To support the proper implementation of the standards, the CCPAP has incorporated IFRS and IFRS for SMEs into its annual training program; recommended that the JTC and regulators establish means to oversee compliance with IFRS and is working the JTC to enhance the application of IFRS for SMEs; encouraged the Ministry of Education and universities to incorporate the standards into their curricula; and disseminated information to members and stakeholders on new and revised IASB pronouncements.
+To support the implementation of the standards, the CCPAP has incorporated IFRS and IFRS for SMEs into its annual training program; recommended that the JTC and regulators establish means to oversee compliance with IFRS and is working the JTC to enhance the application of IFRS for SMEs; encouraged the Ministry of Education and universities to incorporate the standards into their curricula; and disseminated information to members and stakeholders on new and revised IASB pronouncements.

 Current Status: Sustain